artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab2/README.md

 a.
 Identify the hazards that occur and explain how this processor handles them.
 You may include screenshots from the RVfpga-Pipeline simulator while executing the program.

 b.
-Draw the pipeline diagram for the second iteration of the loop.
+Draw the pipeline diagram for the third iteration of the loop.
 Unlike Ripes, the RVfpga-Pipeline simulator does not generate this diagram automatically.
 Therefore, you must create it manually, either on paper or with a tool such as Excel or PowerPoint.
 Nevertheless, you can still rely on the RVfpga-Pipeline simulation to analyze the program’s behavior cycle by cycle within the loop.

 c.
 Calculate the CPI (Cycles Per Instruction) of the loop.